 This easy ramp butter recipe is a delicious and flavorful compound butter.
 It's garlicky and gorgeous!

-You can use this butter on toast or biscuits, add it to baked goods, use it on roasted meat or vegetables, or serve it on grilled fish.
+You can use this butter on toast or biscuits, add it to fresh pasta, use it on roasted meat or vegetables, or serve it on grilled fish.
+It's great to have on hand to enhance your cooking flavors.

 Why You'll Love This Compound Butter